Abdriano95/CompAndSystemsSci-UnivesityofBoras/Programming Techniques in C# - C1PT1A/Lab2-ToDoList/README.md

 ## License
 This project is open-sourced under the MIT License.
 For more information, see the [LICENSE](LICENSE) file in the repository.

+## Notice

+Please refer to the disclaimer in the repository's root for terms of use governing the content within this directory.